rustkas/beamline-sheduler/scripts/reports/wrk-2-cross-linking-task-g1-report.md

 ## 1. Objective

-Create a cross-linking network between the high-level Beamline Vision document and the CP1/CP2/ABI bridge documents, so that a reader can easily navigate:
+Create a cross-linking network between the high-level BeamLine Vision document and the CP1/CP2/ABI bridge documents, so that a reader can easily navigate:

 - from the product vision and roadmap (Vision) to implementation-level specs (CP2 readiness, ABI bridge), and
 - from CP1/CP2/ABI documents back to the Vision as the single source of truth for roadmap and architecture.